mahesh-panchal/nextflow-novice/_episodes/06-software.md

 ## Docker

-[Docker](https://www.docker.com/) is container platform that provides a standardised packaging format known as container images.
+[Docker](https://www.docker.com/) is a container platform that provides a standardised packaging format known as container images.
 A container image is a unit of software that packages up code and all its dependencies so the application runs the same regardless